frankduncan/collabsnap/README.md

 Filter method which, when used with collabsnap-poll-server, sends a filter to only return sprites with a variables named *name* equal to *value*

+### collabsnap-filter-key-equal *key*

+Filter method which, when used with collabsnap-poll-server, sends a filter to only return messages with the key *key*

 ### collabsnap-serialize-sprite

 Use this block to get the xml serialization of the passed in sprite, useful with "my[self]" sense block.

-### collabsnap-send-to-server
+### collabsnap-send-to-server *object*

-Use this block to send an object to the server.
-Most useful with collabsnap-serialize-sprite.
+Use this block to send *object* to the server.
+Most useful with collabsnap-serialize-sprite or messages.

 ### collabsnap-send-myself-to-server

 Use this block to send the current sprite to the server.

+### collabsnap-id

+Returns a GUID for this running instance of snap.
+This will then be retained and returned for every further call while the page is still open.

+### collabsnap-message-key *message*

+Returns the key portion of *message*

+### collabsnap-message-value *message*

+Returns the value portion of *message*

+### collabsnap-make-message *key* *value*

+Returns a message made up of *key* and *value* for message passing.